LT-IntroToAI-SY2526/assignment3-per4-Ogyeet10/README.md

 urlcolor: cyan
 ---

+PS from Aidan: I left the `tmdb_cli.py` Python file in here in case you want to play around with it as well as complete the assignment.
+I'm sure you can figure out how to get an API key.
+You will have to use a virtual environment (`venv`) to run it since Claude used a few packages. [`uv`](https://docs.astral.sh/uv/getting-started/installation/) would let you just run `uv install`(no args, the deps in the `toml`) and `uv run <file>` without the work of having to use `pip` and manually set up a venv.`pip` will work just fine though.

 In this assignment, we begin to construct a natural language query system.
 We will create a program that will participate in dialogs like the following.

 ```text